Views expressed by the host on this program, riveting a nation, rallying a nation.

 Millennials don't trust anyone.

-Yesterday it was Millennials have lost confidence in everything.
+Yesterday, it was millennials have lost confidence in everything.

 Today it's they don't trust anybody.

-They're watching Comedy Central.
+Wonder why they're watching Comedy Central.

 Wonder why they think all this negative stuff.